Chengdu No.20 Middle School

 You can search for the external scenery of the school on the Internet, which is basically consistent.
 The teaching building should be very clean because it has been renovated for a few years.
 You can take a look during the school visit.
 I think these environments are still very well done.

 Ps: The table and chair legs in No. 20 Middle School are slanted.
 There are two batches of tables (new and old, which can be easily identified by the color of the table and “traces of time”), but the drawers are relatively narrow and there are no barriers on the left and right sides (except for the table legs).
 If you are about to enter No. 20 Middle School, please remember to buy expansion tools such as desk side straps.
-However, please also note that the desk side strap should be equipped with a fixing rope around the table, but the area of the table in No. 20 Middle School that can be used to hold the rope is very narrow, and the rope falls off easily, so it is recommended to buy a desk side bookcase (but if you meet a certain grade director, then use the desk side strap first, which will be introduced in detail below).
+However, please also note that the desk side strap should be equipped with a fixing rope around the table, but the area of the table in No. 20 Middle School that can be used to hold the rope is very narrow, and the rope falls off easily, so it is recommended to buy a desk side bookcase.

 Everything else is easy to say.
 Next, I will focus on the dormitory situation.
 I believe that the dormitory promoted to you by No. 20 Middle School is very clean, with three beds per room, and a desk under the bed for each bed, which looks very comfortable.
 Yes, this is indeed the dormitory of No. 20 Middle School, BUT it is limited to the girls’ dormitory.